Maxim-Mazurok/dev-bench/README.md

 ### CLI Options

 `--run-indefinitely` - when set, will re-run benchmarks for all projects until you stop the process manually (using Ctrl+C).
 Useful for when you can leave device running for long and want to get more precise benchmark results.
+Note: `afterAll()` hooks won't run in this case, which might affect reporters <!--TODO: detect Ctrl+C and run `afterAll()` hooks -->

 ### Configuration